lfayala/gcdProject2/Codebook.md

+#To create the tidyData1.csv files the script files (described in readme.md) process the features.txt file to identify the mean and std measurements.
+Afterwards opens the X file and chooses only the selected columns (79).
+Following Y and subject values are read and appended to the dataframe.
+Finnaly activity labes data is loaded to be merged with the data.
-#Selected columns for the tidy data set.
+#Here you will find the selected columns for the tidy data set.
 Only mean and standard deviation measurements where selected from the features.txt file (79 variables coded bellow).
 #Also the following columns where added - ActivityID,ActivityLabel,Source (test or train) and AcSubject(subject of each observation) for a total number of 83 variables.

 #79 mean and std measurements